-Associate of Arts Degree
+Associate of Arts Degree / Bachelor's Degree

-Completion of an Associate of Arts (A.A.) degree from a regionally accredited institution will satisfy Augsburg's Liberal Arts Foundation requirements, reduce the Search for Meaning requirement to one course (RLN 100), and will waive one of two Health and Wellness requirements.
+Completion of an Associate of Arts (A.A.) degree or a bachelor's degree from a regionally accredited institution will satisfy Augsburg's Liberal Arts Foundation requirements, reduce the Search for Meaning requirement to one course (RLN 100), and will waive one of two Health and Wellness requirements.

-Note: Additional prerequisite coursework beyond the AA degree may be required in some Augsburg majors.
+Note: Additional prerequisite coursework beyond the AA degree or bachelor's degree may be required in some Augsburg majors.
 Students are advised to consult an academic advisor in the major department to discuss major requirements.